Anushreebh/Anushreebh/README.md

 ## 👋 Hi, I’m Anushree.

-<p> An aspiring data and business analyst professional skilled in Tableau and SQL and PowerBI.
+<p> Data and Business Analyst professional skilled in Tableau and SQL and PowerBI.
 I am further upskilling myself in Python and Microsoft Excel.<p>

 👩‍💻 As a marketing professional I used to deal with tonnes of data and always think what I am doing with such data.
 I am just sending reports to management without understanding what is happening with data.
 Here comes the picture of " DATA ANALYTICS ".
 This is my transition from Marketing Professional to Data Analyst .